Beautiful Lakes in Pakistan

 13. The Dudipatsar Lake

-Snowy peaks in the Lulusar-Dudipat National Park surround Dudipatsar Lake is surrounded by snowy peaks in the Lulusar-Dudipat National Park.
+Snowy peaks in the Lulusar-Dudipat National Park surround Dudipatsar Lake, which is surrounded by snowy peaks in the Lulusar-Dudipat National Park.
 It is situated in the Northern part of Kaghan Valley and has an elevation of 3,800 meters (12,500 ft).
 The nearby mountain ranges are above 4,800 meters (15,700ft), with higher elevations nearing 6,000 meters.
 They naturally inhabit the Western Himalayan Alpine Shrub & Meadows Ecoregion.

 14. Lake Ganga Sar